routingblog/arbitration/content/docs/problems.md

 # Historical Information

-- Until the mid-1980s, arbitration was primary used for international contract disputes and other niches of the dispute resolution [^gilles2]
+- Until the mid-1980s, arbitration was primary used for international contract disputes, collective bargaining agreements, and other large-scale commercial dispute resolution [^gilles2] [^gilles4]

 # Employment